Journey 1

 Isaiah 53, written 700 years before Christ, gives the answer: a man — not an animal — will give his life as a guilt offering.
 And because this man is also the Son of Man of Daniel 7 (who must be God, since all nations worship him), his death is not finite.
 It is sufficient to pay for the guilt of the whole world.

-That is why Jesus, at the Last Supper, said: “This is my body given for you... this cup is the new covenant in my blood, poured out for you.”
+That is why Jesus, at the Last Supper, said: “This is my body given for you… This cup is the new covenant in my blood, which is poured out for you.”
 He was identifying himself as the guilt offering Isaiah described.

 Isaiah writes around 700 BC — seven centuries before Jesus.
 He describes a man who suffers, is pierced, carries the sins of many, and is killed.
-And then, remarkably: “After the suffering of his soul, he will see the light of life.”
+And then, remarkably: “After he has suffered, he will see the light of life.”
 (Isaiah 53:11) He does not stay dead.

 The passage was so widely known in first-century Judaism that one of the Dead Sea Scrolls (dated before 100 BC) contains the entire text, word for word as we have it today.
 This is not a text Christians invented after the fact.
 It was in the hands of Jews who were still waiting for it to be fulfilled when Jesus was born.